garcia/simfile/docs/source/reading-writing.rst

 ------------------------------------

 The real world is messy, and many simfiles on the Internet are technically malformed despite appearing to function correctly in StepMania.
-This library aims to be **strict by default**, both for input and output, but allow more permissive input handling on an opt-in basis.
+Because this library's primary goal is to parse **any simfile that StepMania accepts**, it should work with all of these files by default.

-The functions exposed by the top-level :mod:`simfile` module accept a `strict` parameter that can be set to False to suppress MSD parser errors:
+The functions exposed by the top-level :mod:`simfile` module accept a `strict` parameter that can be set to True to opt into MSD parser errors:

     >>> import simfile
-    >>> springtime = simfile.open('testdata/Springtime/Springtime.ssc', strict=False)
+    >>> springtime = simfile.open('testdata/Springtime/Springtime.ssc', strict=True)

 .. warning::

-    Due to the simplicity of the MSD format, there's only one error condition at the data layer - stray text between parameters - which setting `strict` to False suppresses.
-Almost any text file will successfully parse as a "simfile" with this check disabled, so exercise caution when applying this feature to arbitrary files.
+    Due to the simplicity of the MSD format, there's only one error condition at the data layer - stray text between parameters - which leaving `strict` set to False suppresses.
+Almost any text file will successfully parse as a "simfile" with this check disabled, so exercise caution when parsing arbitrary files.

 While most modern simfiles are encoded in UTF-8, many older simfiles use dated encodings (perhaps resembling Latin-1 or Shift-JIS).
 This was a pain to handle